xrviv/bitcoinAppReproducibilityVerificationScripts/README.md

 3. Document any non-reproducible differences and the rationale for accepting them.
 4. Submit changes under the MIT license (see `LICENSE`).

-For background on WalletScrutiny’s verification process, visit the site or reach out at [contact@walletscrutiny.com](mailto:contact@walletscrutiny.com).
+For background on WalletScrutiny’s verification process, please visit [walletscrutiny.com](https://walletscrutiny.com)